 Statistically, the F-score is a measure of a test's accuracy.
 It considers both precision and recall.
 Precision is a measure indicating the accuracy of achieving a designated result, while recall indicates completeness.
 The F-score is the harmonic average of the two.
 We used these measures to compute accuracy of recognition of the eating behavior.
 Here, the precision was determined by dividing the total number of the eating behaviors recognized correctly by the total number of the recognized eating behaviors.
-And, recall was determined by dividing the total number of the recognized eating behaviors.
-And, recall was determined by dividing the total number of the eating behaviors recognized correctly by the number of the eating behaviors that are supposed to be performed in picking all the snack pieces (24times = 8snacks3dishes).
+And, recall was determined by dividing the total number of the recognized eating behaviors for the eating behaviors recognized correctly by the number of the eating behaviors recognized correctly by the number of the eating behaviors that are supposed to be performed in picking all the snack pieces (24times = 8snacks\3dishes).
 We computed these average scores among 10 tasks for each participant, and the results are shown in Table 1.